Kong/docs.konghq.com/app/konnect/org-management/sso.md

 If you want to configure Okta, please see the [Okta configuration guide](/konnect/org-management/okta-idp/).

-## Map {{site.konnect_short_name}} teams to Okta groups
+## Map {{site.konnect_short_name}} teams to IdP groups

-Before you enable SSO, you have the option to map Okta groups to [{{site.konnect_short_name}} teams](/konnect/org-management/teams-and-roles/).
-By doing this, you can manage a user's {{site.konnect_short_name}} team membership directly through Okta group membership.
+Before you enable SSO, you have the option to map IdP groups to [{{site.konnect_short_name}} teams](/konnect/org-management/teams-and-roles/).
+By doing this, you can manage a user's {{site.konnect_short_name}} team membership directly through your IdP group membership.

 After mapping is set up:
-* Okta users belonging to the mapped groups can log in to {{site.konnect_short_name}}.
+* IdP users belonging to the mapped groups can log in to {{site.konnect_short_name}}.
-* When a user logs into {{site.konnect_short_name}} with their Okta account for the first time,
+* When a user logs into {{site.konnect_short_name}} with their IdP account for the first time,
 {{site.konnect_short_name}} automatically provisions an account with the relevant roles.
-* If your org already has non-admin {{site.konnect_short_name}} users before mapping, on their next login they will be mapped to the teams defined by their Okta group membership.
+* If your org already has non-admin {{site.konnect_short_name}} users before mapping, on their next login they will be mapped to the teams defined by their IdP group membership.
 * An organization admin can view all registered users in
 {{site.konnect_short_name}},
 but cannot edit their team membership from the {{site.konnect_short_name}} side.
-To manage automatically-created users, adjust user permissions through Okta, or adjust the team mapping.
+To manage automatically-created users, adjust user permissions through your IdP, or adjust the team mapping.

-Any changes to the mapped Okta groups on the Okta side are reflected in
+Any changes to the mapped IdP groups on the IdP-side are reflected in
 {{site.konnect_saas}}.
 For example:
-* Removing a user from a group in Okta also deactivates their
+* Removing a user from a group in your IdP also deactivates their
 {{site.konnect_short_name}} account.
 * Moving a user from one group to another changes their team in {{site.konnect_short_name}}
 to align with the new group-to-team mapping.